Ghost Whisperer went extra hard in the special effects department — and critics loved it

 Watch Ghost Whisperer on Start TV

-Every night at 4 AM Eastern/Pacific
+Every morning at 5 AM Eastern/Pacific